anjalisilva/mixGaussian/README.md

 ## References for Package

 -   [Aitken, A. C. (1926).
 A series formula for the roots of algebraic and transcendental equations. *Proceedings of the Royal Society of Edinburgh*](https://www.cambridge.org/core/journals/proceedings-of-the-royal-society-of-edinburgh/article/iiia-series-formula-for-the-roots-of-algebraic-and-transcendental-equations/0CC96A97C8B634E2730F5208E506E6A9)

 -   [B¨ohning, D., E. Dietz, R. Schaub, P. Schlattmann, and B. Lindsay (1994).
 The distribution of the likelihood ratio for mixtures of densities from the one-parameter exponential family. *Annals of the Institute of Statistical Mathematics*](https://link.springer.com/article/10.1007/BF01720593)

 -   [Dempster, A. P., N. M. Laird, and D. B. Rubin (1977).
 Maximum likelihood from incomplete data via the EM algorithm. *Journal of the Royal Statistical Society: Series B*](https://www.ece.iastate.edu/~namrata/EE527_Spring08/Dempster77.pdf)

 -   For others, refer to help page of inidividual functions via `?function` or `help(function)`.

 ## Maintainer

-  - Anjali Silva (<anjali.silva@uhnresearch.ca>).
+-   Anjali Silva (<anjali@alumni.uoguelph.ca>).

 ## Contributions